riddopic/WebSphere/README.md

   package available in the repository is version 1.0.1.
 When you install the package, the installed version of the package is rolled back to version 1.0.1.

 * `node[:websphere][:appclient][:profile]`: [String] The profile attribute is required and typically is unique to the offering.
 If modifying or updating an existing installation, the profile attribute must match the profile ID of the targeted installation of WebSphere Application Server.
 The default value is `Application Client for IBM WebSphere Application Server V8.5`.

 * `node[:websphere][:appclient][:features]`: [String] The features attribute is optional.
 Offerings always have at least one feature; a required core feature which is installed regardless of whether it is explicitly specified.
 If other feature names are provided, then only those features will be installed.
   Features must be comma delimited without spaces.
-The default value is `core.feature,pct,zpmt,zmmt`.
+The default value is `javaee.thinclient.core.feature,javaruntime,developerkit,samples,` \
+  `standalonethinclient.resourceadapter.runtime,embeddablecontainer`

   The optional feature offering IDs are enclosed:
   * IBM Developer Kit, Java 2 Technology Edition
   * Java 2 Runtime Environment `javaruntime`)